-Goodwin College was founded in 1999 with the goal of transforming the former Data Institute, a small business technology training center, into a regional force for economic development and educational access.
-In the years that followed, founder Mark Scheinberg led the nonprofit college as it earned accreditation from the New England Association of Schools and Colleges (NEASC).
+Goodwin University was founded in 1999 with the goal of transforming the former Data Institute, a small business technology training center, into a regional force for economic development and educational access.
+In the years that followed, founder Mark Scheinberg led the nonprofit college as it earned accreditation from the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).